-Let’s have a quick look at a few audio filters to get a better idea of how an envelope filter shapes the sound.
+Let's have a quick look at a few audio filters to better understand how an envelope filter shapes the sound.

 When the term “filter” is used, it generally refers to the elimination of certain frequencies from a signal.
 In the case of an envelope filter, we generally will see low-pass, high-pass or band-pass filters.

 To get the “auto-wah” sound we love out of an envelope filter, the filter must have two characteristics:

 - A resonant frequency where the filter EQ peaks, producing a boost of a certain narrow band of frequencies.
 This mimics the formants natural to speech and gives us that wah-like sound.

 - A sweepable centre frequency for the filter that moves according to the signal dynamics.
 This sweeps the filter and the filter resonance to give us the movement required of a wah/auto-wah.

 I write more extensively on vocal formants and their role in wah-wah circuits in my article on wah pedals: What Are Wah-Wah Guitar Effects Pedals & How Do They Work?

 There are 5 basic filters we should understand in audio.
 Envelope filters will typically use [the first] 3 of the following, so I'll give a bit more explanation of the first 3 in the paragraphs below.
 The 5 filter types are: